Suu Kyi falls, but Myanmar’s democratic hopes move on

 The unity government has also proposed federalism as a way to reach out to the country’s ethnic groups.
 It announced that, if it took power, it would repeal the 2008 constitution, which gives the military authority to block any constitutional change that could undermine its power.

-“I think a lot of the dynamics and a lot of the story has moved beyond Aung San Suu Kyi,” said Richard Horsey, a senior adviser on Myanmar for the International Crisis Group.
-“It’s not because she’s no longer loved and respected.
-It’s just that she’s been silenced, and a lot of things have happened without her and have taken on a life of their own.”
+FILE — Anti-coup protesters carry a portrait of Aung San Suu Kyi, the deposed civilian leader, during a march in Yangon, Myanmar on Feb 13, 2021.
+When a court in Myanmar on Monday, Dec 6, 2021, sentenced Suu Kyi to four years in custody, it closed a chapter on an era of weak and compromised democracy in a Southeast Asian nation long ruled by a military fist.
+The New York Times

-The National Unity Government lists Suu Kyi as one of its top leaders and has retained her title of state counselor.
-But it has also signaled a desire to move away from the model of concentrated power she employed as head of the civilian half of the government for five years.
+The National Unity Government lists Suu Kyi as one of its top leaders and has retained her title of state counsellor.
+But it has also signalled a desire to move away from the model of concentrated power she employed as head of the civilian half of the government for five years.

 Suu Kyi has been held incommunicado in a house in Naypyitaw, the capital of Myanmar.
 One person who has spoken with her on several occasions since her arrest said her legal team had kept her informed on major events and the steps being taken by the shadow government, but that she was in no position to offer advice or guidance.